julian-ao/password-manager/docs/readme.md

 ## Main page
-When you are logged in, you will see all the websites you have stored a password for.
+When you are logged in to the application, you will see all the websites you have stored a password for.

 There will also be possibility for deleting, adding and copying passwords to clipboard.